BouyguesTelecom/a7/README.md

 * A7 is released under Apache 2.0 licence

 ### Dependencies
-A7 rely on dependencies that are downloaded at build time.
-These dependency might have their own licenses, notably:
+A7 relies on dependencies that are downloaded at build time.
+These dependencies might have their own licenses, notably:
 * Nginx is released under BSD 2-clauses licence
 * mod_zip is released under BSD 3-clauses licence